Lorimer Rich

 Rich graduated from Syracuse University in 1914.
-This was followed by further studies in Europe, a standard move for many young American architects of that era.
-Shortly thereafter he joined the US Army and served in World War I. Upon returning to the United States he worked for the prestigious architectural firm McKim, Mead and White.
-In 1928 he established his own New York City firm.
+This was followed by further studies in Europe, a standard path for many young American architects of that era.
+Shortly thereafter he joined the US Army and served in World War I.

+Upon returning to the United States, he worked for the prestigious architectural firm McKim, Mead and White, based in New York City.

-There he gained a reputation as a designer of post offices.
+In 1928 he established his own firm there.
+He gained a reputation as a designer of post offices for the federal government.